rik-cross/pygamepal/README.md

 - Transitions
 - Cameras, including zoom, shake and clamp
 - Sprites
-- Sprite Images, for created sprites with multiple states (including animated sprites)
+- Sprite Images, for creating images and/or animations for multiples states
 - Input, including press, down, long-press and double-press
 - Buttons that can be controlled by mouse or key press
 - Lighting